crontab/AsyncMux/README.md

 - [`MuxRepository`](#mux-repository)

-More detailed descriptions on each method can be found in the source file [MultiplexerMap.swift](AsyncMux/Sources/MultiplexerMap.swift).
+More detailed descriptions on each method can be found in the source file [Multiplexer.swift](AsyncMux/Sources/Multiplexer.swift).

 <a name="mux-repository"></a>
 ## MuxRepository

-`MuxRepository` is a global actor-singleton that can be used for centralized operations such as `clearAll()` and `saveAll()` on all multiplexer/downloader instances in your app.
-You should register each instance using the `register()` method on each multiplexer or downloader instance.
+`MuxRepository` is a global actor-singleton that can be used for centralized operations such as `clearAll()` and `saveAll()` on all multiplexer instances in your app.
+You should register each instance using the `register()` method on each multiplexer instance.
 Note that MuxRepository retains the objects, which generally should not be a problem for singletons.
 Use `unregister()` in case you need to release an instance previously registered with the repository.

 By default, the `Multiplexer` and `MultiplexerMap` interfaces don't store objects on disk.
-If you want to keep the objects to ensure they can survive app reboots, make sure you call `MuxRepository.shared.saveAll()` when the app is sent to background, [like shown in the Demo app](AsyncMuxDemo/AsyncMuxDemo/AsyncMuxDemoApp.swift).
+If you want to keep the objects to ensure they survive app reboots, make sure you call `MuxRepository.shared.saveAll()` when the app is sent to background, [like shown in the Demo app](AsyncMuxDemo/AsyncMuxDemo/AsyncMuxDemoApp.swift).

 `MuxRepository.shared.clearAll()` discards all memory and disk objects.
 This is useful when e.g. the user signs out of your system and you need to make sure no traces are left of data related to a given user in memory or disk.